bhk/rio/doc/concepts.md

 Here is one illustrative example: `a + b` is defined as invoking the "+" [method](#methods) of `a`, passing it `b`.
-This contrasts with dynamic languages that define "+" as a built-in function that has special cases for built-in types.
+This contrasts with dynamic languages that define "+" as a built-in function with special cases for built-in types.

 The main benefit of this approach is to maximize the power of user-defined